Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

 \subsection{Radial oxygen abundance gradients}

 One of the most important aspects in deriving accurate distances for Galactic PNe is to study the radial metallicity gradients in the Galaxy.
-For this purpose, and to obtain the metallicity gradient for a large Galactocentric distance interval using as many as PNe with accurate chemical abundances available, in this Section we will use the Bayesian distances whenever possible, combined with the new statistical distances obtained with the recalibration of the H$\alpha$ surface brightness–radius relation.
-This way, most of the nearest PNe have more accurate distances, based on \textit{Gaia} parallaxes, while the farthest PNe have distances derived using the statistical distances.
-As an additional step, the heliocentric distances derived in this work were converted to Galactocentric distances $R$ using the \texttt{Astropy} package.
+For this purpose, and to obtain the metallicity gradient for a large Galactocentric distance interval using as many as PNe with accurate chemical abundances available, in this Section we will use all available distances published in Table \ref{tab:dist_catalog}.
+This way, most of the nearest PNe have more accurate distances, based on \textit{Gaia} parallaxes, while the farthest PNe have distances derived based on the statistical distances.

-The radial O/H distribution is shown in Fig. \ref{fig:disk_grads_scatter_plot}, where the PNe were separated in those pertaining to the disk (230 PNe), bulge (39 PNe) or halo (6 PNe) populations.
+The radial O/H distribution is shown in Fig. \ref{fig:disk_grads_scatter_plot}, where the PNe were separated in those pertaining to the disk (231 PNe), bulge (38 PNe) or halo (6 PNe) populations.
 As in \citetalias{bucciarelli23}, the halo population was selected by those PNe with $V_{\rm pec} > 220$\,km/s.
 The bulge PNe were selected as those PNe with $R < 3.5$\,kpc and are in the direction of the Galactic Center with Galactic coordinates $ 335^{\circ} < \ell < 25^{\circ}$ and $|b| < 25^{\circ}$.
-The remain PNe were classified as disk population.
+The remaining PNe were classified as disk population.
 Interestingly, inside the solar radius the data show a flat distribution, while outside the solar radius there is a decrease in the the abundances as the Galactocentric distances increase, until $\sim 14$\,kpc, where the abundance distribution seems to become flat again.

 In order to provide a more objective gradient fitting procedure, we will employ in this work the same methodology as in \citet{cardoso25}, where a detailed analysis of the O/H radial abundance gradients derived from the H {\sc ii} region is performed in 154 isolated spiral galaxies observed by the CALIFA survey.
 The problem of gradient fitting is addressed using a robust unsupervised automatic fitting procedure that employs a bootstrap process on the data to escape local minima.
 To perform the fit of the abundance radial gradient, we use the Python package \texttt{piecewise regression} \citep{pilgrim21}.
 This method simultaneously fits breakpoints positions and linear models for the different fit segments and gives confidence intervals for all the model estimates.
 The chosen models are a simple linear fit and piecewise linear functions presenting one or two breaks in the radial distributions.